MinerAle00/reviews/README.md

 ### Testing process

+These are all the tests I typically conduct in product reviews.
+Specific tests are tailored for the processor, graphics card, disk, and network.
+It's important to note that the feasibility of running all tests often depends on the specific product under review.
+In some cases, certain tests may not be feasible or applicable.

 - #### Electric consumption testing
   The electric consumption testing process involves using a wattmeter connected in series to an outlet.